mikwielgus/topola/README.md

 ## Gallery

-![A printed circuit board layout of an IR remote with a 3x4 tactswitch keyboard.](./assets/screenshots/3x4_tactswitch_ir_remote.png "3x4 tactswitch IR remote")
+![Screenshot of a PCB layout of an IR remote with a 3x4 tactswitch keyboard, displayed in KiCad.](./assets/screenshots/3x4_tactswitch_ir_remote.png "3x4 tactswitch IR remote board in KiCad")

+![Screenshot of a PCB layout of a 4x4 1206 LED matrix breakout board, displayed in KiCad](./assets/screenshots/4x4_1206_led_matrix_breakout.png "4x4 1206 LED matrix breakout board in KiCad")

 ![Animation.
 There is a rubber band-like trace following cursor, navigating a very simple maze.
 The maze and the trace are red, the